sayan1886/blockarraygroup/docs/README.md

 ## Implementation

+Differences between standard Hyperledger Fabric Deployment

+Gossip Protocol
+Consensus Protocol
+State Database
+Data Storage
+Account Identifiers

 paragraph

+### RBFT
+As described in their paper, existing BFT protocols use a special replica, called the "primary", which indicates to other replicas the order in which requests should be processed.
+This primary can be smartly malicious and degrade the performance of the system without being detected by correct replicas.
+Our evaluation shows that RBFT achieves similar performance as the most robust protocols when there is no failure and that, under faults, its maximum performance degradation is about 3%, whereas it is, at least, equal to 78% for existing protocols."

+RBFT implements a new approach whereby multiple instances of the protocol run simultaneously, a Master instance, and one or more Backup instances.
+All the instances order the requests, but only the requests ordered by the Master instance are actually executed.
+All nodes monitor the Master and compare its performance with that of the Backup instances.
+If the Master does not perform acceptably, it is considered malicious and replaced.

+### Gossip Protocol:

+RAET: Reliable Asynchronous Event Transport Protocol, a high-performance, fault-tolerant communications protocol on top of UDP.
+RAET leverages Curve25519, a highly-secure high-performance elliptic curve.

+RAET is designed to provide secure reliable scalable asynchronous message/event transport over the internet in a micro-threaded multi-process application framework that uses UDP for interhost communication and LibSodium for authentication, encryption and the CurveCP handshake for secure bootstrap.

+The queue management and micro-threaded application support is provided by Ioflo.
+RAET is a complementary project to Ioflo in that RAET enables multiple Ioflo applications to work together over a network as part of a distributed application.

+Instead of using Message Authentication Codes, every communication is digitally signed using Curve25519.
+While MAC authenticators are computationally less expensive to verify than digital signatures, we feel that given the foreseeable protocol applications today, the security trade-offs of using MACs would be too high.

+> For more Information visit the [RAET Github](https://github.com/saltstack/raet)

 ### State Database
 CouchDB additionally enables rich query against the smart contract data, when chaincode values (e.g. assets) are modeled as JSON data.

 you can also perform complex rich queries against the chaincode data values, using the CouchDB JSON query language within chaincode.
 These types of queries are excellent for understanding what is on the ledger.

+### Account Identifiers

+`1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa` - A Bitcoin Address

+	Traditional blockchain designs use cryptographic hashes to generate globally unique IDs that are statistically guaranteed to never have a collision.
+The problem with these hashes is that they require significantly more memory and more CPU cycles to manipulate.
+It takes significantly more CPU time to look up an account record by hash than with a direct array index.
+For example, 64 bit integers are easier to compare and manipulate than 160+bit IDs.
+Larger hash IDs means there is less room in the CPU cache and that more memory is required.
+On modern operating systems, infrequently accessed RAM is compressed, but hash identifiers are random data that is not compressible.

+We propose the implementation of a Globally Unique Identifier (GUID) for use in account identification.
+Various implementations have been studied such as **IBAN** or International Bank Account Number.
+Requirements for such an address scheme must:

++ Serialized
++ Standardized
++ Efficient

 ### Endorsement Policies